parasoft/SOAtestToMTM/SOAtestToMTM/README.md

 ## How to Build

 ### Visual Studio
-* Open Sthe OAtestToMTM solution in Visual Studio
+* Open the SOAtestToMTM solution in Visual Studio
 * Update the missing Nuget Dependencies
 * Build the Solution